dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 <h2>Join DSA!</h2>

-**A better world is possible:** You don't have to settle for a half-life under the boot of fascist oligarchy!
+**A better world is possible:** You don't have to settle for a half life under the boot of fascist oligarchy!

 The [Democratic Socialists of America](https://www.dsausa.org/) (DSA) is the largest socialist organization in the United States because we’re a member-driven mass movement, not a donor-managed party or nonprofit.